 Nonlinear is a mathematical term.
 It is a very specific thing.
-First consider the linear: In the figure to the right one observes a graphic representation of a ‘linear equation’.
+First consider the linear: In the figure to the right one observes a graphic representation of a linear equation.
 It’s clearly straight in progression with no discontinuities.

 Science – mathematics – are very serious studies.
 Remember Giordana Bruno was burned at the stake in the 16th century by the Catholic Church for his belief that the Universe was infinite and that there could be other solar systems.
 Cecco d’Ascoli of the 13th century was the first university professor executed during the Inquisistion.
 There are many other historical figures executed in the name of science.
-The point: that defining ‘valid’ constructs is a very important concept in our world yet most never considered this.
+My point: that defining valid constructs is a very important concept in our world yet most never think of this.

 Back to business: now consider the illustration of three graphs below.
-Each graph shows a plot which is clearly not straight, what one would call ‘nonlinear’ or the opposite of linear.
+Each graph shows a plot which is clearly not straight, what one would call nonlinear or the opposite of linear.
 Notice in these examples that again for every x valve there is exactly one and only one corresponding y value.
 These corresponding to well known mathematical functions (exponential, trigometric, and polynomial expressions).

 Now consider the graph below and to the right.
 One clearly recognizes the shape of a crashing wave in the illustration; we see this in nature – a shock wave.
 This is the graph of the solution for a nonlinear differential wave equation.
 In this case one readily observes that for every x on the graph there may be more than one unique value of y; in this case as many as three.

 Are any of these nonlinear expressions what TMI had in mind as a time representation for F15?
 I don’t think so.